The Ultimate Guide to Excavation Services: Everything You Need to Know

 Managing Risks

-Building on what’s been said on assessment and potential hazards above, you will be responsible to manage risks and minimise them.
-This means implementing control measures and reevaluating them throughout the project to provide worker and public safety to the best of your abilities.
+Building on what’s been said on assessment and potential hazards above, you will be responsible for managing risks and minimising them.
+This means implementing control measures and reevaluating them throughout the project to ensure worker and public safety to the best of your abilities.
+Effective risk management is essential to significantly reduce the likelihood of accidents and create a safer work environment for everyone involved.

 Asbestos